For Xcel Energy Inc. [XEL], Analyst sees a rise to $75. What next?

 Xcel Energy is a major U.S. electricity and natural gas company, with operations in 8 Western and Midwestern states.
 Xcel Energy provides a comprehensive portfolio of energy-related products and services to 3.8 million electricity customers and 2.1 million natural gas customers through its regulated operating companies.
 Company headquarters are located in Minneapolis.
 More information is available at www.xcelenergy.com.

-Xcel Energy Inc. stock has also gained 0.93% of its value over the past 7 days.
-However, XEL stock has declined by -0.17% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -7.47% and lost -8.52% year-on date.
+Xcel Energy Inc. represents 551.00 million in outstanding shares, while the company has a total market value of $35.12 billion with the latest information.
+XEL stock price has been found in the range of $62.97 to $63.52.

-The market cap for XEL stock reached $35.53 billion, with 551.00 million shares outstanding and 546.12 million shares in the current float.
-Compared to the average trading volume of 3.00M shares, XEL reached a trading volume of 6882649 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.05M shares, XEL reached a trading volume of 4201262 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Xcel Energy Inc. [XEL]:
+Here is what top equities market gurus are saying about Xcel Energy Inc. [XEL]:

 Goldman have made an estimate for Xcel Energy Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on June 08, 2023.

-Xcel Energy Inc. [XEL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.93.
-With this latest performance, XEL shares dropped by -7.19% in over the last four-week period, additionally sinking by -7.47% over the last 6 months – not to mention a drop of -15.14% in the past year of trading.
+Xcel Energy Inc. [XEL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.68.
+With this latest performance, XEL shares dropped by -8.36% in over the last four-week period, additionally sinking by -9.61% over the last 6 months – not to mention a drop of -11.10% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Xcel Energy Inc. [XEL] shares currently have an operating margin of +15.90 and a Gross Margin at +20.40.
 Xcel Energy Inc.’s Net Margin is presently recorded at +11.36.